gunjandatta/blog/_posts/2020/2020-05-15-get-workflow-definitions.md

                 }

                 // Log
-                console.log("Workflow was found in the associated list.", wfName, wfScope, wfPublished, wfEnabled);
+                console.log("Workflow was found in the associated site.", wfName, wfScope, wfPublished, wfEnabled);
             });
         }
     }